Skip past navigation to main part of page

 The person–level weights are based on the household–level weights, with adjustments made based on information collected about all the people listed in the responding households.
 These weights are also adjusted to ensure that the weighted person estimates match several known person–level benchmarks.

-Wave 2 onwards
+Wave 2 Onwards

 From wave 2 onwards, the ‘selection’ of the sample is dependent on the wave 1 responding sample and the household and individual attrition after waves 1.
 The cross–sectional weights for wave 2 onwards opportunistically include temporary members into the sample (i.e., those people who are part of the sample only because they currently live with a continuing sample member).
 The underlying probability of selection for these households is amended to account for the various pathways from wave 1 into the relevant wave household.
 Following this, non–response adjustments are made which require within–sample modelling of non–response probabilities and benchmarking to known population estimates at both the household and person level.